PortConMaine

-PortConMaine is an annual four-day anime and gaming convention held during June at the DoubleTree by Hilton in South Portland, Maine.
-The convention uses outdoor tents due to space limitations and is also located across from The Maine Mall.
+PortConMaine is an annual four-day anime and gaming convention held during June at the Holiday Inn Portland-By The Bay in Portland, Maine.
 PortConMaine was founded by Julie York.

 Programming

-The convention typically offers artists alley, boardgame tournaments, collectible card games competitions, cosplay competitions, dealers room, film screenings, karaoke, and video gaming.
+The convention typically offers artists alley, boardgame tournaments, collectible card games competitions, cosplay competitions, dealers room, film screenings, garage sale, karaoke, and video gaming.
+Sunday is family day and admissions prices are lower to encourage families to attend.

 History

 Julie York started PortConMaine in 2002 due to the lack of nerd events in New England, with the first event being held at the University of Southern Maine.
 PortConMaine added multigenre content to the convention in 2011.
 In 2014, Thursday's content was for pre-registered attendees only.
-Despite running out of space at the DoubleTree, the convention has not moved from the hotel due to the lack of available options.
+Despite running out of space at the DoubleTree, the convention at that time could not move from the hotel due to the lack of available options.
 PortConMaine in 2016 utilized space in The Maine Mall for gaming.
 The changes allowed for an expanded artists alley and panel space.
 PortConMaine 2020 was cancelled due to the COVID-19 pandemic.
+PortConMaine moved to the Holiday Inn By The Bay in Portland for 2026.